Last updated June 2025

 7. Cramming too much data onto one page of a drawing.

-This last example is less about overengineering a part itself and more about how dimensions are presented.
+This example is less about overengineering a part itself and more about how dimensions are presented.

 As far as we’re concerned, there’s no such thing as too much information on a drawing.
-That said, some pages we receive are so packed full of dimensions that they’re actually difficult to decipher
+That said, some pages we receive are so packed full of dimensions that they’re actually difficult to decipher.

 When dealing with complex parts in particular, it’s helpful to break your dimensions into 2-3 pages so that none of your important data gets lost in translation.